COMCIFS/comcifs.github.io/draft/Dictionary naming.md

 | DDLm | N/A | . | . | CIF_DDL | ddl.dic | DDL_DIC   |   |  |  |  |  |
 |   |   |   |   |  | DDLm.dic (G)   |   |  |  |  |  |

+(G) means version on GitHub (sometimes corresponds to DDL1/DDLm versions).
+(P) refers to the current latest versions on the wwPDB site (over which COMCIFS has no say).

 ## CHANGELOG